There are no products in your shopping cart.

 The removed area is sent to a laboratory to test:

-If you have cell changes up inside your cervical canal (CGIN), you will need a deeper treatment to diagnose and remove abnormal cells there.
+If you have cell changes inside your cervical canal (CGIN), you may need a deeper treatment to diagnose and remove abnormal cells there.
 You may be offered:

 SWETZ and NETZ are similar to LLETZ, but the thin wire is straight, rather than a loop.
 Depending on the results and your situation, you may need another excision or be offered a hysterectomy.
 If this happens, your colposcopist will talk through all the options with you.